Soham-Ghosh-Developer/MobileSales/README.md

 API Testing and Exploration

-You can test and explore our API using Swagger by visiting the following URL: Swagger URL.
+You can test and explore our API using Swagger by visiting the following URL: [Swagger URL](https://localhost:7001/swagger/index.html).
 Alternatively, you can also use the provided Postman Collection for testing.

-Feel free to reach out if you have any questions or need further assistance!